CRISPR Knockout Screening

 CRISPR genome editing provides a highly efficient way to find drug targets and probe gene function through the generation of gene knockouts.

 Horizon’s CRISPR KO screening service uses a high performance all-in-one vector system.
-This system offers improved performance in a rapid workflow.
+This system offers improved performance in a rapid workflow (Cross et al., 2016).
 Our optimized screening platform, sophisticated bioinformatics analysis, and multiple ready-made and custom libraries, allow us to design the most appropriate workflow for your screening project, providing you with data of exceptional quality.

 Our platform leverages cutting edge formats and capabilities to advance and accelerate your drug development programs by offering the highest quality and greatest confidence in your screening results.
 Partnering with you to achieve your research vision.